‘Just wanted to say, I think this is possibly the most beautiful newsletter I have ever received.’ – Kate Nicholson

 In the Eatweeds Newsletter, I share my wealth of knowledge on the past and present uses of wild plants as food and medicine.

-As well as the importance of embodied nature-based practices to restore vital connection back to the living earth.
+As well as the importance of embodied nature-based practices to restore connection back to the living earth and uplift our mental wellbeing.

 ‘You write so beautifully and so clearly about the wonderful, mysterious feeling you get when you go out in nature and collect the food that grows naturally around us.’ – Hannah Scott